mia-platform/documentation/docs/development_suite/deploy/overview.md

 When using the **Enhanced Project Workflow**, Kubernetes files are generated on deployment.
 After selecting the desired revision (or version), you can:

-- compare the new generated Kubernetes files with the file deployed on the cluster
+- compare the newly generated Kubernetes menifest files with the ones deployed on the cluster
 - review generated Kubernetes files from the Console or download them as a `.tar.gz` archive.

 Such functionalities are available through the respective buttons in the  `Configuration Files `card.